dempe/blog/resources/posts/better-call-saul.md

 ---

 I've been watching _Better Call Saul_ over the past 6 months and finally finished it last night.
-I'll focus mostly on the last episode, because it's the really important part of the whole series, and it was the best episode of television I've ever seen.
+I wanted to analyze the series finale.
+It was really good.

 It's about time - the past, present, and future - and, as Walter makes clear, regrets.
 We finally learn why the Saul of the present is in black-and-white, and the two timelines - the colored past and the black-and-white present - finally